-A. IS THERE LOSS OF STATE AID FOR SCHOOLS THAT REPEATEDLY PRODUCE SUBSTANDARD GRADUATION RATES, JOB PLACEMENT RATES, AND/OR COHORT DEFAULT RATES?
+A. IS THERE LOSS OF STATE AID FOR SCHOOLS THAT REPEATEDLY PRODUCE SUBSTANDARD GRADUATION RATES, JOB PLACEMENT RATES AND / OR COHORT DEFAULT RATES?

-Yes, required Yes, required but limited Yes, discretionary Yes, discretionary but limited No 30 Points 20 Points 10 Points 5 Points 0 Points
+Yes, Required Yes, Required but limited Yes, Discretionary Yes, Discretionary but limited No 30 Points 20 Points 10 Points 5 Points 0 Points

-There are no provisions in Arizona law that explicitly specify that there will be a loss of state aid for schools that repeatedly produce substandard graduation rates, job placement rates, and/or cohort default rates.
+There are no provisions in Arizona law which explicitly specify that there will be a loss of state aid for schools that repeatedly produce substandard graduation rates, job placement rates and / or cohort default rates.

-B. DOES STATE LAW AUTHORIZE A PRIVATE RIGHT OF ACTION FOR STUDENTS AGAINST INSTITUTIONS THAT HAVE VIOLATED THE LAWS AND REGULATIONS IN PLACE TO GOVERN THEM?
+B. DOES THE STATE ALLOW STUDENTS A PRIVATE RIGHT OF ACTION AGAINST INSTITUTIONS THAT HAVE VIOLATED THE LAWS / REGULATIONS IN PLACE TO

+GOVERN THEM?
+0/30 POINTS

-Yes Limited circumstances No 30 Points 15 Points 0 Points
+Yes Limited Circumstances No 30 Points 15 Points 0 Points

-There is no explicit private right of action in Arizona law for students against institutions that have violated the laws and regulations in place to govern them.
-However, the state does not bar students from bringing suit against an institution in court.
+There is no explicitly enumerated private right of action in Arizona for students against institutions who have violated the laws / regulations in place to govern them.
+However, the state does not bar students from brining suit against an institution in court.